Last diminisher

 The last diminisher procedure is a procedure for fair cake-cutting.
 It involves a certain heterogenous and divisible resource, such as a birthday cake, and n partners with different preferences over different parts of the cake.
 It allows the n people to achieve a proportional division, i.e., divide the cake among them such that each person receives a piece with a value of at least 1/n of the total value according to his own subjective valuation.
 For example, if Alice values the entire cake as $100 and there are 5 partners then Alice can receive a piece that she values as at least $20, regardless of what the other partners think or do.

 History

-During World War II, the Polish-Jewish mathematician Hugo Steinhaus, who was hiding from the Nazis, occupied himself with the question of how to divide resources fairly.
+During World War II, the Polish mathematician Hugo Steinhaus, who was hiding from the Nazis, occupied himself with the question of how to divide resources fairly.
 Inspired by the divide and choose procedure for dividing a cake between two brothers, he asked his students, Stefan Banach and Bronisław Knaster, to find a procedure that can work for any number of people, and published their solution.

 This publication has initiated a new research topic which is now studied by many researchers in different disciplines; see fair division.